-Nature is everywhere, abundant and amazing, it does not matter where in this world you live there is beauty and mystery all around to be explored.
+In Maui nature is everywhere, abundant and amazing.
 Lucky to live in Hawaii, we are surrounded, literally, by an underwater world that is full of wonder and magnificent creatures.
 Not even in our wildest imaginations can we dream of all that exists out there in the deep blue, but we can share with you some fun things we do know about a few of our neighbors who dwell ‘unda da sea’.

 Sea Monkey Honu fun fact: there is a giant green sea turtle that frequently cruises one of our snorkel destinations and his name is Stage Coach because he is so big!
 We can never promise he will show up, but when he does – wow!

 Of all the hundreds of thousands of visitors to the Hawaiian islands each year, there is none more eagerly anticipated or welcomed back than the Humpback Whales!
 Whale season in Hawaii is officially from December through April.
 February is the month known to the local folk as ‘whale soup’.